squid-cache/squid-cache.github.io/Foundation/Meetings.rst

  1. Review of action points from last meeting

  1. Nabble
+ 1. Ways to improve development efficiency

  1. Next meeting scheduling
  1. Open floor:

+Notes:

+ * Ways to improve development efficiency: Proposed changes posted for squid-dev review often result in long, painful, discussions that drastically increase overall change "cost", discourage new development, and encourage reviewless commits (of occasionally broken or low-quality code).
+Is there anything we can do to improve the process without sacrificing the quality of the accepted changes?

 ## NOTES:
 ##  - Nabble: have been allowing unsubscribed posts to "squid-users" without delivering for some time